EYXLiu/RAG_Database_Backend/README.md

 * Set up Cosine Similarity using an optimized numpy function to return the most relevant embeddings
 * Created FastAPI endpoints to both set and get data from Supabase
 * Created a custom JSON and TXT database in replacement for Supabase, more details below
+* API Endpoints tested in both NextJS/Web fetch as well as Postman for testing

 # Custom Database Storage
 * Created a custom BTree database class for a sorted database, allowing for local data management, as used in PostgreSQL